nicholasjackson/presentations/swim/swim.md

 * Implement NACKs when asking other nodes to confirm failure

 <!--
 The first part of the lifeguard implementation concerns dynamic fault detection.
-This allows the probing node to assume that it might be at fault and can modifiy its behaviour accordingly.
+This allows the probing node to assume that it might be at fault and can modify its behavior accordingly.
 When a node sends out probes and does not receive a response for more than one probe two, failure cases could be present.
 The first is that the system or the network could be experiencing widespread problems, the second and more probable is that the node itself is experiencing transient problems.
-When this situation occurs the intervals for probing are modified to slow things down, the timeout for expecting probe responses is also incrased.
+When this situation occurs the intervals for probing are modified to slow things down, the timeout for expecting probe responses is also increased.
 -->

 ---